DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 When I look at my country (Portugal, and now the UK), or my industry (WebAppSec), I see countless examples of scenarios where, if information was disclosed and presented in a consumable way, much of what happens would not be tolerated.

-For example, we in the WebAppSec industry know how bad software and applications that are created every day can be.
+For example, we in the WebAppSec industry know that bad software and applications are created every day.
 Both we, and the customers, have accepted that vulnerabilities are part of creating software, and that the best we can do is to improve the SDL, and reduce risk.

 If the real scale of the problem was known, would we, either as a society, or an industry, accept it?
 Would we accept that large parts of our society are built on applications whose workings very few people understand?